luka712/webgl-webassembly/readme.md

 ### Build WASM (WINDOWS OS)

-project is set up in such was that it assumes that emscripten sdk (https://emscripten.org/docs/getting_started/downloads.html) is downloaded in
+- project is set up in such was that it assumes that emscripten sdk (https://emscripten.org/docs/getting_started/downloads.html) is downloaded in
 "C:\emsdk" folder.
-To set proper paths and run, run *_set_emsdk_and_run.bat* file.
-Scripts assumes that node module http-server(https://www.npmjs.com/package/http-server) is globally installed.
-If not simply run "npm install http-server --save-dev" or install it globally "npm install http-server -g".
+To set proper paths and build, run *_set_emsdk_and_build.bat* file.

+- another way of running files is to go to "C:\emsdk" folder or wherever you have installed it, run emcmdprompt.bat, navigate back to this folder and run _build.bat from withing command line.
+After navigating back to this folder, instead of running _build.bat file, you can simply type emscripten compiler commands in console... em++ ...

 ### WASM build commands (WINDOWS OS)